thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 <hr>

-## Managing Alarm Rules in the Alarm rules list
+## Managing alarm rules

-After you create an alarm rule, it appears in the table on the **Alarms → Alarm rules** page.
+After you create an alarm rule, it appears in the table on the **Alarms &#8702; Alarm rules** page.
 Here, you can quickly view the key parameters of each rule — alarm type, target entity, severity levels, and whether a clear condition is configured — and manage the rule using a set of available actions.

 Each rule row includes an action panel that lets you copy, export, debug, edit, or delete the configuration.

-Below is an overview of the available buttons.
+Each alarm rule includes an action bar for managing it:
 1. **Copy alarm rule configuration**.
 Copies the rule configuration, allowing you to quickly create a new rule based on the existing one.
 2. **Export**.
 Exports the rule as a JSON file for backup or migration to another ThingsBoard instance.
 3. **Events**.
 Opens the event log associated with the rule, including triggers, clears, state changes, and errors.